1Jayso/Planetary_API/README.md

 # Project Title

-Planetary API  using Flask --> This project is for anyone who wants who is just getting started with REST API
+Planetary API  using Flask --> This project is for anyone who is just getting started with REST API

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get started you must have python 3 up and running on your system.

 ### Ruuning the application